 The Worst Waterborne Diseases in the United States

-Keep in mind that this article is discussing the in the United States in its current condition, functioning electrical grid, water treatment plants, sewage systems, etc. In a grid down situation, everything discussed here will increase exponentially, which we will discuss in a future article.
+Keep in mind that this article is discussing the worst in the United States in its current condition, functioning electrical grid, water treatment plants, sewage systems, etc. In a grid down situation, everything discussed here will increase exponentially, which we will discuss in a future article.